Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 ### Create an AppGrid client instance

+_Note: this is not needed if you use the middleware.
+You can access a client instance at `res.locals.appgridClient`._

 An instance of an AppGrid client must be obtained.
 It's created with the factory exported as the default export in this library, with parameters for the specific client you need.

 ```javascript